Chad Flag

 Chad Flag Display

-National flag of Chad - The flag of Chad features three vertical stripes of blue, yellow, and red.
-The blue represents the sky and hope, yellow symbolizes the sun and the desert, and red represents the blood shed for independence and the sacrifice of the nation's martyrs.
+Chad Flag - The flag of Chad features three vertical stripes of blue, yellow, and red.
+The blue represents the sky and hope, yellow symbolizes the sun and the desert, and r

 Official flag of Chad